-The “Flash Age” is definitely some of Joshua Williamson’s best work as he pits The Flash up against one of his toughest foes yet, Paradox.
-This was a Six-Part story arc that went from #750 to #755 and is action packed with some amazing fights.
+The Flash Age definitely showcases some of Joshua Williamson’s best work, as he pits The Flash against one of his toughest foes yet, Paradox.
+This was a six-part story arc that went from #750 to #755 and is action-packed with some amazing fights.

-“The Flash Age” starts off slow by having citizens explain how The Flash has impacted their life and the superhero means to them.
-The first issue in this story pretty much summarizes the last year for The Flash, and how he’s learned more about his powers along the way.
-The plot starts off slowly and I liked that because you don’t want the story to be going full steam ahead right from the jump.
+The Flash Age starts off slowly, having citizens explain how The Flash has impacted their life and the superhero means to them.
+The first issue in this story pretty much summarizes the last year for The Flash and how he’s learned more about his powers along the way.
+I liked that the plot begins slowly, because you don’t want the story to be going full steam ahead right from the jump.

-Overall, “Flash Age” is a really good story that has excellent storytelling, good art, and it definitely sets up an epic ending for Joshua Williamson’s Flash run.
-I think any Flash fan will enjoy this story, but I don’t recommend this a starting point for new readers.
+Overall, The Flash Age has excellent storytelling and good art, and it definitely sets up an epic ending for Joshua Williamson’s Flash run.
+I think any Flash fan will enjoy this story, but I don’t recommend this as a starting point for new readers.
 There is a lot you need to know before getting to this story.
-For new readers, I’d recommend starting at The Flash #70 when “YEAR ONE” starts.
+For new readers, I’d recommend starting at The Flash #70, when “YEAR ONE” starts.

-“Flash Age” was written by Joshua Williamson and features art from Rafa Sandoval, Stephen Segovia, Christian Duce, Howard Porter, and Brandon Peterson.
+The Flash Age was written by Joshua Williamson and features art from Rafa Sandoval, Stephen Segovia, Christian Duce, Howard Porter, and Brandon Peterson.

-Have you read “Flash Age”?
+Have you read The Flash Age?
 If so, what were your thoughts on it?
 Let me know in the comments!